MassHealth Dental: The Comprehensive Guide

 The latest MassHealth dental benefits cover the following care categories:

-- Oral exams (twice in 12 months) X rays
+- Oral exams (twice in 12 months) X rays as needed

 - Oral surgery